 Mr. Bolter maintains a popular multimedia blog, “Frequency Bone,” where he shares ongoing insights and musings about music as a living thing and its many possible expressions, whether in practice, performance, auditions or for one’s own enjoyment.
 This blog includes sound clips, photos and videos and hosts Mr. Bolter’s annual online summer music camp, “The Frequency Bone Summer Music Connection,” soon to be in its eighth year.

-Mr. Bolter can be contacted through his website at www.normanbolter.com or via his conservatory emails at New England Conservatory and Boston Conservatory.
+Mr. Bolter can be contacted through can be contacted through the contact page on this website or via his conservatory emails at New England Conservatory and Boston Conservatory.

 We also invite you to visit Norman Bolter's blog.
 Here you will find, in diary format, his ongoing musings about music as a living thing--whether during a lesson, practicing, playing outdoors or even eating breakfast!
 A variety of sound clips, photos and videos, posted along the way, make for a lively, entertaining and informative experience.